 The first part of the course is an overview of the Soviet Union's foreign policy from 1917-1991.
 The second part is an examination of the international ramifications of the break-up of the Soviet Union and discusses the diverse foreign policy objectives (and circumstances) of the newly independent states of the former Soviet Union, concentrating on Russia.

 Prerequisites: A Comparative Politics and International Relations course.

 354 Immigration Politics and Policy.
-Fall (4), Spring (4).

 Explores the concept of citizenship and how it relates to immigration politics, human rights, public benefits, legal privileges, and civic duties; borders and security; statelessness and exclusion; and how wars, terrorism, globalization, climate change, and other phenomena affect immigration flows and policies in the U.S. and globally.

-Prerequisites: POLI 111 or POLI 123 or POLI 209.
+Prerequisites: POLI 111 or POLI 123.

 360 Special Topics in American Politics and Policy.
-Fall (4), Spring (4).

 Selected intermediate topics in American government chosen to reflect student interest and instructor availability.
 May be repeated for degree credit for a maximum of 8 credits given a different topic.

 Prerequisite: An American Politics course.
-Offered as needed.